DelzironBraz/DelzironBraz/README.md

 </p>
 <p align=justify> &emsp;&emsp;
-  I am currently a software engineering graduate, as well as an intern at AyaBese Tecnologia.
-I started programming in high school and I loved the    feeling of turning an idea into reality and developing solutions to problems that appeared.
+  I am a Software Engineering student at the University from Brasilia, as I am also a developer with experience in web developer.
+I'm looking for an opportunity to contribute with my experience in challenging and dynamic projects, working in collaboration with a team to achieve excellent results.
 </p>

 <h3 align="left">Languages and Tools:</h3>